Start development on a local server

 → A good web host is important.

-→ Minify CSS, compress images
+→ Minify CSS, and compress images

 → Use web caching to reduce bandwidth usage, server load, and perceived lag (.htaccess methods, plugins…)